Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_PROTOTYPE.md

 Then the person(**OR GROUP**) receiving the insult will have a significant say in determining the fate of the person responsible.
 This means that they have the power of the Red Card, or Yellow Card if they feel merciful!
 To elaborate:
 ```
 ### Context and Intent are Not Excuses; they are Explanations, but not Excuses:
 So to contextualize the header above: **An Excuse** is when you try to move the responsibility of your action to something else, in some cases this is valid.
-Like when you were late to work because your car exploded, that's a good excuse! **An Explanation** on the other hand, explains your behaviour(duh), but the responsibility is still on you.
+Like when you were late to work because your car exploded, that's a good excuse! **An Explanation** on the other hand, explains your behavior(duh), but the responsibility is still on you.
 For example: I really like messed up humor!
 I have probably done my fair share of horrible jokes, but I do them with people that I know won't be affected by them.
 But I don't use this as an excuse if someone hears me say that and feels offended!
 If you say/do something that could be considered terrible by someone, YOU MUST TRY TO ACCEPT THAT RISK AND THE RESPONSIBILITY THAT COMES WITH IT!

+Having an explanation might help with being forgiven, but it won't guarantee it.
+A "sorry" doesn't fix anything that has already been done, but it can help the healing process.

-### Said more professionaly...
+### Said more professionally...

 We understand that some individuals may attempt to use sarcasm or humor as an excuse for hateful speech.
 However, we also recognize that certain comments can have a significant impact on members of targeted demographics, even if they're intended as jokes.
 As such, we will not tolerate complaints about people feeling that a statement has gone too far, even if the complainant is not the one being targeted.